Radislav123/metrology_hw/README.md

-# Arya - utility to check the Kolmagorov criterion
+# Arya - utility to check the Kolmogorov criterion
 To run the program use main.py

 Keep in mind that u need to install these packages first: